 Linda Harper and Dan Harper arrived at Encore at Briar Chapel from Southern California two years ago.
 The choice was a long time in the making – the Harpers sold their previous home and lived in a rental house for a year while considering options up and down the East Coast.
 Chatham stood out from the rest – the reasonable cost of living and being within a day’s drive to each of their daughters’ homes topped their wishlist.
 Plus, Dan and Linda love the accessibility to North Carolina’s beaches and mountains.

 Retirees in Chatham County enjoy the best of both worlds – the tranquil rural lifestyle during retirement and easy access to metropolitan amenities, including shopping, dining, and world-class healthcare facilities.
-After teaching at UNC for 40 years, Julia Wood, a retired professor of communications and humanities, says Chatham “feels very much like home.”
+After teaching at UNC for 40 years, Julia Wood, a retired professor of communications and humanities, says Chatham feels very much like home.
 She moved to Galloway Ridge at Fearrington in 2014 with her husband, Robert Cox, who also taught at the university for more than four decades.
 “It didn’t really occur to me to leave the state,” Julia says, noting all her paternal ancestors were North Carolinians and that she feels “deeply tied” to the area.
 Julia and Robert especially enjoy Galloway Ridge’s vicinity to Chapel Hill – just nine miles down the road – and often hop on a shuttle to attend UNC football games.
 Also within driving distance are live performance venues, art galleries, festivals, museums and historical landmarks.

 “Residents here are active in everything from literacy activities to fundraising for good causes in Chatham County,” Sue says.
 Mark serves on Galloway’s resident council, grounds committee and a communications committee that updates residents on community happenings.
-He also volunteers “on what we call the geek squad,” which helps neighbors with technology issues.
+He also volunteers on what the couple calls “the geek squad,” which helps neighbors with technology issues.
 A member of the neighborhood library advisory committee, Sue says, “these committees are resident driven, so the resident voice is accounted for.”
 Galloway is home to retirees from a variety of careers such as foreign service agents, engineers, artists and scientists.
 Neighbors share their expertise by leading discussions or workshops.
 “The range of abilities … just blows my mind,” Sue says.